 The physical barrier

-The skin is an important organ which functions as the first barrier.
-The skin kan allow substances to enter the body but can also allow substances to be released from the body, for example sweat.
+Our skin is an important organ which functions as the first barrier.
+It can allow substances to enter the body but can also allow substances to be released from the body, for example sweat.
 Mucus membranes in the intestines and airways also play a protective role.
 Just like the skin, these single cell layers allow substances to enter but also keep substances out – if everything works as it should.
 Stomach acid, saliva and moisture in the eyes are also crucial in the immune system.
 Everything that has a goal to keep infectious agents outside the body.

 If these non-desirable substances do break through the physical barrier, then it’s time for the specific and a-specific barrier to come into action.